-On 19 July 2016 the European Commission issued a press release confirming the existence of a price fixing cartel among European truck manufacturers.
-MAN, Volvo/Renault, Daimler, Iveco and DAF admitted to the European Commission that they had colluded for 14 years, between 1997 and 2011, to coordinate the gross list price of trucks over 6 tonnes, the timing for the introduction of emissions technologies (Euro III to Euro VI) and the passing on of costs for emissions technologies.
+On 19 July 2016, the European Commission issued a press release confirming the existence of a price fixing cartel among European truck manufacturers.
+MAN, Volvo/Renault, Daimler, Iveco and DAF who admitted to the European Commission that they had colluded for 14 years, between 1997 and 2011, to coordinate the gross list price of trucks over 6 tonnes, the timing for the introduction of emissions technologies (Euro III to Euro VI) and the passing on of costs for emissions technologies.

-The European Commission handed the manufacturers an overall fine of EUR 2.9 billion.
+The European Commission handed the manufacturers an overall fine of €2.9 billion.
 This is by far the largest amount ever imposed for any case of this nature.
-An additional fine of EUR 1.2 billion would have been imposed on MAN, but MAN had its fine reduced to zero as it was the immunity applicant.
+An additional fine of €1.2 billion would have been imposed on MAN, but MAN had its fine reduced to zero as it was the immunity applicant.

-Scania was also part of the investigation but has so far denied the allegations against it.
-The investigation against Scania will therefore continue and a decision will likely be published in due course.
-However, this does not in the meantime stop operators from seeking compensation in relation to the purchase of Scania trucks.
+Scania was also part of the investigation and has also been fined €880M but denies the allegations against it and has appealed.
+However, this does not prevent operators from seeking compensation in relation to the purchase of Scania trucks.

-Naturally many operators have been keen to understand the impact of the cartel on their business and what action can be taken to obtain compensation.
+Naturally, many operators have been keen to understand the impact of the cartel on their business and what action can be taken to obtain compensation.
 Below is a brief summary of the current position.

 Has the alleged cartel impinged on your business?

 Initial evidence suggests the operation of the cartel will likely have had an impact on your business, thereby entitling you to compensation.
 Further investigations are underway to establish the precise level of the damage to the industry.
-It is important to be aware that the cartel could have affected those who purchased new or second hand vehicles whether outright, through lease agreements and/or through hire purchase agreement.
+It is important to be aware that the cartel could have affected those who purchased new or second-hand vehicles whether outright, through lease agreements and/or through hire purchase agreement.
 It is also not relevant whether the purchases were made direct from the manufacturers or through dealers.
 In addition, the cartel may well have had an impact on other aspects of the operating costs of haulage firms during its 14-year operation.

 What action is being undertaken?

-Businesses that have purchased or leased new or second-hand trucks direct from manufacturers (including Scania) or dealers from 1997 onwards are eligible to join the claim.
-During the period the cartel operated we believe around 650,000 new trucks were sold.
-Although this legal action is being spearheaded by the RHA, non-RHA members are able to join.
+Businesses that have purchased or leased new or second-hand trucks for road haulage operations (both hire and reward and own-account) new or pre-owned trucks either (a) registered in the UK or (b) registered in EEA Member States other than the UK provided the person belongs to a group of companies which also purchased or leased such trucks registered in the United Kingdom from 17 January 1997 onwards are eligible to join the claim.
+During the period the cartel operated, we believe around 600,000 new trucks were sold.
+Although this legal action is being led by the RHA, non-RHA members are able to join.